HomeResourcesBlogHow Telematics Technology Can Improve Police Fleet Management

 In addition, law enforcement agencies are being bombarded with a plethora of new vehicle models and technology options, including next-generation engine technology, functionality, bigger and more versatile platforms, semi-autonomous and robotic cars, and built-in WiFi connectivity, just to name a few.

-To help them address these challenges both in the near and long term, more law enforcement agencies are turning to fleet management systems.
+To help them address these challenges both in the near and long term, more law enforcement agencies are turning to fleet management software.

 According to an annual survey from the Government Fleet, the top concern for public safety fleets is aging vehicles and the budget for replacement.[1]
 To improve fleet lifecycle management and simultaneously support enhanced public and officer safety, many police fleets are investing in telematics.
 Let’s review some of the common challenges police fleets face and how the right technology can help.